Petroperú: Chairmen of the Board

-Logo
+Branding

 As part of its renewal process, Petroperú embarked on an identity change that took more than eight years.
 The company decided to replace the Huacal, a pre-Inca religious funerary mask, which was part of the previous isotype, with the letter P, an acronym for oil and Peru, which now becomes the new face of the company.
 The isotype is clad in the colors green, white, red and light blue.
-On the other hand, the new slogan of the state company is "Getting the best for Peru".